 Pulau Tioman, acknowledged as one of the world's most beautiful islands is a popular retreat for sun seekers and diving enthusiasts for its gorgeous beaches and diving spots where marine life thrives.

-Mountainous-forested interior dominate the state and culminate in Taman Negara, Malaysia's largest National park with the focus point, Gunung Tahan - the Peninsula Malaysia's highest peak.
+Mountainous-forested interior dominates the state and culminates in Taman Negara, Malaysia's largest National park with the focus point, Gunung Tahan - the Peninsula Malaysia's highest peak.
 The rainforests in Malaysia are among the oldest in the world: roughly 130 million years old.

 Pahang is warm and humid throughout the year with temperatures ranging from 21 degrees to 33 degrees Celsius.
 The highlands are definitely cooler with temperatures falling down to 16 degrees Celsius at night.
 The temperature rarely exceeds 23 degrees Celsius during the day in these highlands.